renee-tala/MechaCar_Statistical_Analysis/README.md

 # MechaCar Statistical Analysis
+ The data analytics team at AutosRUs are conducting a special project on the production of the MechaCar, AutosRUs' newest prototype.
+ The team will:
+   - perform a multiple linear regression analysis
+   - collect summary statistics on the pounds per square inch (PSI) of suspension coils from the manufacturing lots
+   - run t-tests to determine if the manufacturing lots are different from the mean population
+   - Design a statistical study to compare vehicle performance of the MechaCar to other manufacturer's vehicles.

 ## Linear Regression to Predict MPG
 and write a short summary using a screenshot of the output from the linear regression, and address the following questions: